vcpopa/dsptools/docs/dsptools/alteryx/engine.md

     Initialize a new AlteryxEngine instance.

     Args:
-        path_to_alteryx (str): The path to the Alteryx workflow file (.yxmd).It is recommended to use the absolute path to avoid execution errors. log_to (Dict[str, str]): A dictionary containing information on where to log the execution results.
-It should include the keys 'table' and 'connection_string'. admins (List[str], optional): A list of admin usernames.
-Required if 'on_error' is set to 'warn'.
-Defaults to None. on_error (Literal['ignore', 'warn', 'raise'], optional): The action to take on workflow errors.
-Must be one of 'ignore', 'warn', or 'raise'.
-Defaults to 'raise'. verbose (bool, optional): Whether to enable verbose output.
+        path_to_alteryx (str): The path to the Alteryx workflow file (.yxmd).
+It is recommended to use the absolute path to avoid execution errors. log_to (Dict[str, str]): A dictionary containing information on where to log the execution results.
+            It should include the keys 'table' and 'connection_string'. mode (Literal['PRODUCTION', 'TEST', 'RELEASE']): The execution mode for Alteryx, must be one of 'PRODUCTION', 'TEST', or 'RELEASE'. verbose (bool, optional): Whether to enable verbose output.
 Defaults to False.

+    Returns:
+        None

     Raises:
         AlteryxNotFound: If the specified Alteryx workflow file does not exist.
         NotAnAlteryxError: If the specified file is not a valid Alteryx workflow.
-        AttributeError: If the 'on_error' value, 'admins', or 'log_to' dictionary are invalid.
+        AttributeError: If the 'log_to' dictionary is missing keys or if 'mode' is not one of the allowed modes.

+    Note:
+        The 'mode' parameter specifies the execution mode of the Alteryx workflow.
+You should choose one of the following modes:
+        - 'PRODUCTION': Use this mode for production execution.
+        - 'TEST': Use this mode for testing purposes.
+        - 'RELEASE': Use this mode for a final release.

+    Example:
+        engine = AlteryxEngine(
+            path_to_alteryx='/path/to/your/workflow.yxmd',
+            log_to={'table': 'output_table', 'connection_string': 'your_database_connection'},
+            mode='PRODUCTION',
+            verbose=True
+        )

     ### Ancestors (in MRO)